mliew21396/remote-work/week-3/gps1-2/README.md

 - Dress up the page by incorporating fonts, colors, images, and general design using CSS

 ## Summary
 In this GPS you'll be reviewing git, HTML, and CSS all in one!
-You will be using existing HTML from GitHub's [Git Cheat Sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf), evaluating the HTML, and positioning the elements using CSS.
+Your goal is to make a simple webpage using a two-column layout.
+You'll also want a header and footer.
+The code was adapted from GitHub's [Git Cheat Sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf).

 **Don't forget to check in!**